CSBP-CPSE/web-mapping-components/docs/quick-start-guide.md

 ## Events:
 The Web-Mapping-Components library has a selection of custom events, which are listed below;

-* **LegendChange** - When the Legend Control's state has changed (e.g. a legend item's checkbox is changed), it emits a "LegendChange" event.
+* **LegendChange** - When the Legend Control's state has changed (e.g. a legend item's checkbox is changed), it emits a `LegendChange` event.
+* **MapsMenuControlChanged** - When the Maps Menu Control has changed (i.e. a user selects an option in the drop down menu), it emits a `MapsMenuControlChanged` event.